Our Lady of Fatima Parish Primary School

 The POD is a unique feature of our playground.
 We have a large shipping container that is full of clean industrial scrap that is suitable for playground games and construction.
 It is a major feature of our "Learning through play" philosophy and a much valued part of play in our school yard.

 Students play, create and construct in groups and are explicitly taught how to use the materials safely.
-Students are also taught how to set up and pack away safely with the ‘Pod Squad’ level 4 students leading this strategy.
+Students are also taught how to set up and pack away safely.
 It is constantly renewed and topped up with new materials and a highlight for many of our students at lunchtimes.